bheap/scala-silk/README.md

 ## Setup

+### The easy way

+Ensure synapse.jar and synapse are in ~/bin.

+    >synapse build

+This will wrap and bundle your site, the output of which will be in the 'site' folder.

+### The hard way

 So, now we understand Synapse templates and views, how do we run our site ?
 Simple, we merge the template into our views with a simple tool 'GiftWrap'.

     >cd $SYNAPSE_HOME